Course Information Questions with answers

 - Are there courses I must register for in a term?

-2nd year students must register for Advanced Practice, Law 114 in the spring and Professional Responsibility, Law 115 in either the fall or the spring.
+2nd year students must register for Advanced Practice, Law 114 in the spring.
+Professional Responsibility, Law 115 can be taken in either the fall or the spring and must be taken in either the 2L or 3L year.

 - How can I tell if a course meets the writing requirement?